This is a story that actually happened.

 I don't think I did anything.
 I believe that yoga can change common, ordinary lives.
 I believe that happy and excited are things a soul is designed to feel.
 I don't mean everyone should be yoga teachers, like me, or will experience what I have.
 I mean only that there is experience here - tender, soulful, personal experience - to be had.
 It rings of healing.
 It echos happy, excited.

 But this makes me wonder how; how do we peel away the false advertising of the internet, the statuesque legs of bikini clad beauties and twenty year old demigods doing handstands sideways off the walls of buildings?
 How do we avoid the palaver - if not the manipulation - of the yoga industry and the yoga studios and social media but still taste the good sweet juice of there being meat?

 What does daily spiritual practice actually mean, if you're a modern western adult?
 How does healing begin?
-Hell - the most of us who DO yoga find after awhile that it goes stale, we hit a stuck point, we get just as much out of triangle pose done at home once in a while as we do out of the studio.
-Most studios don't offer you anything like a relationship with a teacher or a way to learn anything.
+Hell - the most of us who DO yoga find after awhile that it goes stale, we hit a stuck point.
+Most studios don't offer you anything like a relationship with a teacher or a way to learn anything deeper.
 Other than a few more poses for a few more bucks.